President & Senior Blog Editor–Keisha N. Blain

 Keisha N. Blain is a historian of the 20th century United States with broad interdisciplinary interests and specializations in African American History, the modern African Diaspora, and Women’s and Gender Studies.
-She completed an MA and PhD in History at Princeton University.
+She completed a PhD in History at Princeton University.
 Her research interests include black internationalism, radical politics, and global feminisms.
-She is currently a Visiting Research Scholar in Africana Studies at the University of Pennsylvania and an Assistant Professor of History at the University of Iowa.
+She is currently an Assistant Professor of History at the University of Pittsburgh.
 Her articles have appeared in Souls, the Journal of Social History, and Palimpsest: A Journal on Women, Gender, and the Black International.
-Her forthcoming book, Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom (University of Pennsylvania Press, 2018), uncovers the crucial role women played in building black nationalist and internationalist protest movements in the United States and other parts of the African Diaspora during the twentieth century.
+Along with Ula Taylor and Asia Leeds, she recently edited a special journal issue on women, gender politics, and Pan-Africanism.
+Her forthcoming book, Set the World On Fire: Black Nationalist Women and the Global Struggle for Freedom (University of Pennsylvania Press, 2018), uncovers the crucial role women played in building black nationalist and internationalist protest movements in the United States and other parts of the African Diaspora during the twentieth century.
 She is one of the co-editors of Charleston Syllabus: Readings on Race, Racism and Racial Violence (University of Georgia Press, 2016).
+Follow her on Twitter @.

 Greg Childs is an Assistant Professor in the Department of History at Brandeis University.
 He completed a Ph.D. at New York University in 2012, where he specialized in the history of the African Diaspora in Latin America and the Caribbean.
 He is particularly interested in the formation of black political life and knowledge productions by people of African descent in the Americas and the Atlantic World.
 He is currently completing a book entitled, Seditious Spaces, Public Politics: The Tailor’s Conspiracy of Bahia, Brazil and the Politics of Freedom in the Revolutionary Atlantic.
 In this work he examines the relationship between resistance by persons of African descent and the development of public opinion in the last decades of the eighteenth century.
 At the center of this project is a movement to end racial discrimination and Portuguese rule that was organized and promoted in public spaces throughout the Brazilian city of Salvador da Bahia by free men of color in 1798.
 The book thus registers a call for understanding public spheres according to critical geography and not just critical discourse analysis.
 He is also at work on a second project tentatively titled “The Madness of Blackness, or the Confinement of Freedom in the Post-Emancipation Era.”
 This project traces the development of ideas and practices that linked freedom from slavery with mental insanity across the late nineteenth and early twentieth centuries in Brazil, Cuba, and the U.S. South.